hoffstadt/DearPyGui/docs/source/documentation/fonts.rst

 -------------------------

 To add your own fonts, you must first create a font registry to add fonts to.
 Next, add fonts to the registry.

-By default only basic latin and latin supplement glyphs are added (0x0020 - 0x00FF).
+For a font to take effect, it must be either bound globally with :py:func:`bind_font <dearpygui.dearpygui.bind_font>` or bound to a particular item with :py:func:`bind_item_font <dearpygui.dearpygui.bind_item_font>`.
+In the latter case, the font is "inherited" by all child item if it is bound to a container.
+To remove font binding and revert to the default font (or inherit from the parent item), call `bind_font`/`bind_item_font` again, passing 0 in the `font` argument.

 .. code-block:: python